Nuclear power in Taiwan: History

 Taiwanese plants' performance has improved considerably.
 Their availability rose from 70% in the 1970s to 90% in the 1990s.
 Safety indices also improved as the number of scrams decreased (30 a year in 1984 to 2 or 3 a year now) and radioactive emissions decreased.

 Funds are collected as part of nuclear electricity sales to pay for management of the spent fuel and decommissioning.
 This NT$196 billion plus (in 2009) fund is expected to cover all future liabilities.

+During the peak of nuclear energy in Taiwan (1980s), nuclear power plants accounted for 52.4% of electricity generation.
 Nuclear power has declined in Taiwan from 14% in 1990 to 7.3% in 2005, having been partly replaced by coal that rose from 23% to 32% in the same period.

 Per capita carbon dioxide emissions are three times the world average and Taiwan ranked number one in annual increase of per capita carbon dioxide emissions in 2008.

 Taiwanese plants are high performers, with above average 88.5% availability over 2005–2010.

 By 2012, nuclear power provided 16% of electricity generation, with coal at 47% and natural gas at 16%.
+By 2023, only 6.3% of Taiwan's electricity was generated from nuclear power plants.
+In 2024, nuclear's power share declined to 4% in Taiwan, with renewable energy growing to 11%.
+Liquified natural gas (LNG) overtook coal as the dominant source of power generation in the same year.

+Historically, a nuclear phase-out in Taiwan has been a large source of political debate.
+The Kuomintang (KMT) party is generally pro-nuclear, citing energy security concerns as one of their key reasons.
+The Democratic Progressive Party (DPP) is generally anti-nuclear, with stated commitments to the phase-out policy.